h2oai/datatable/docs/manual/name_mangling.rst

 - within a single Frame column names must be unique;

 - no column name may contain characters from the `C0 control block`_.
-Among others, this set of forbidden characters includes: the NUL character ``\0``, TAB character ``\t``, and the newline ``\n``.
+Among others, this set of forbidden characters includes: the NULL character ``\0``, TAB character ``\t``, and the newline ``\n``.

-If the user makes an attempt to create a Frame that would violate some of these assumptions, then instead of failing we will attempt to **mangle** the provided names forcing them to satisfy the above requirements.
+If the user makes an attempt to create a Frame that would violate some of these assumptions, then instead of failing we will attempt to **mangle** the provided names, forcing them to satisfy the above requirements.

 Given a list of column names requested by the user, the following algorithm is used: